wyuenho/emacs-corfu-pixel-perfect/README.md

 combinations of 1) perceived performance degradation, of which I've proven to be inconsequential above.
-2) incompatibility with Emacs <= 28, of which I dismiss as irrelevant because the original PR could easily be molded into an extension that requires Emacs >= 29, as demonstrated here, and most centrally, 3) around a collaborator claiming the following as a feature that I regressed on, despite the author acknowledging this "feature" was never intended, and both agreeing this "feature" was not ideal, but the author still insisting on "it currently works better". [^2]
+2) incompatibility with Emacs <= 28, of which I dismiss as irrelevant because the original PR could easily be molded into an extension that requires Emacs >= 29, as demonstrated in a separate PR and here, 3) "sacrificing existing styling" which is hostile to accessibility and usablity, by offering an option for the users to opt into, and most centrally, 4) around a collaborator claiming the following as a feature that regressed, despite the author acknowledging it was never intended, and both agreeing it was not ideal, but the author still insisting "the current alignment works better". [^2]

 ![Airquote Feature](screenshots/airquote-feature.png) [^3]